Breaking the medical myths

 Using hydrogen peroxide creates a layer of dead skin cells at the margin of the wound, which makes wounds heal slower and it may lead to wound scarring, non-healing chronic wounds and steroid and antibiotic dependence.

-Next time your dog has a cut you may want to try a wound care protocol that I have used for the past 15 years with really reliable results.
+Next time your dog has a cut you may want to try a wound care protocol that I have used for the past few decades with really reliable results.

 - Rinse the wound with body temperature or colder water - not too hot.